 2. Calm your own anxiety.

 Almost a hundred years ago, psychologist Harry Stack Sullivan originated the idea that infants pick up anxiety from their parents.
-Recent research has confirmed that parents' touch, voices, and movements can either soothe a child or stimulate anxiety, and that our calm helps babies and young children build a calmer brain and nervous system.
+Recent research has confirmed that parents' touch, voices, and movements can either soothe a child or stimulate anxiety.
+Apparently, we're always radiating our mood and inner state, whether calm and content or frazzled and fractious, to the people around us!
+So it's worth it to use mindfulness practices to calm yourself and increase your sense of well-being when you're out of sorts.
+Your calm helps your baby and child build a calmer brain and nervous system.

 3. Accept and acknowledge your child's emotions.

-You can (and should) limit his actions as necessary.
+Not all behavior is acceptable, obviously.
+But all emotions are acceptable.
+You can (and should) limit your child's actions as necessary.
+That works best when you empathize with how they're feeling as you set those limits -- even their unhappiness about your limits!
 Teach kids that they can't choose their feelings any more then they can choose their arms and legs, but they can -- and must -- choose what to do with those feelings.

 4. When in doubt, empathize.